Connect and Thrive

 Ages 12-14 - Wayfinders

-Group projects & shared responsibility
+• Group projects and shared responsibility

-Understanding ecological and social systems
+• Ecological and social systems exploration

 Describe your image